moranbw/groupme-message/README.md

 # groupme-message
-Send or spam your GroupMe group via Java
+Send a message or spam your GroupMe group via Java

 - clone repo into folder
 - update **config.properties** to your requirements